CDR Summary Statement Writing: Tips for CDR Success

 Remember to anchor each description with specific outcomes, such as

+I reduced production downtime by 20% or I improved system efficiency by 15%,” to provide tangible proof of your impact.
 This approach not only demonstrates your active role in projects but also showcases your ability to communicate effectively, a key competency in the engineering profession.

 When reflecting significant achievements in your work, it is crucial to present quantifiable results that substantiate your claims.